Spectralvibes/Learning/Angular/questions.md

 # Differentiate between Components and Directives in Angular.
   - **Components** break up the application into smaller parts.
   - **Directives** add behavior to an existing DOM element.
 References:
 - https://stackoverflow.com/questions/32680244/directive-vs-component-in-angular
 - https://blog.angular-university.io/angular-components-and-directives-for-beginners/

+# What are directives?
+What are different types of directives?

 # What is RxJS?
 What are RxJS subjects, operators?